caroline-ps/portfolio/README.md

 ideas are, how hard it would be to realize them, how much time it would require, etc. This helps in having a better communication with developers.
 The second reason I like front-end is because it offers me the satisfaction of working on a project and being able to understand it and realize it in almost its entirety from start to end.
-This gives me an incredible sense of accomplishment.

 I have taken a one-year UX Design course at the University of Noroff in Oslo, and I always look forward on continuing my education and learning new, exciting ways to become better in my profession and therefore offer more value in my work.